FuchsiaOS/FuchsiaOS-docs-zh_CN/development/debugger/symbols.md

 ```

 If you see "0" in the "Indexed" column of the "Symbol index status" that means that the debugger
 could not find where your symbols are.
-Try the `-s` flag (see "Running out-of-tree" above) to
-specify where your symbols are.
+See below for how to specify the location of these.

 Symbol sources using the ".build-id" hierarchy will list "(folder)" for the indexed symbols since
 this type of source does not need to be indexed.
 To check if your hierarchy includes a given build